 So, you wish to have a career that is high-flying, intellectually stimulating, and financially rewarding in investment banking?
 You’re not the only one.
 It may be the excitement of financial markets, the thrill of executing multi-crore deals, or the pride of working for global companies, but investment banking draws the best brains.
-But before you get that coveted job, you must know just what it will take to achieve it.
+But before you get that coveted job, you must know just what it will take to achieve it and the investment banking qualifications required.

 Investment Banking Qualifications You Need